karinarigby/water-tracker/README.md

+### Please note that the previous demo link that I shared of this project will not respond anymore, but I've allocated an [static IP](http://3.97.179.20) address to the Instance it's running on.

 #  Water Tracker Garden App

 This is a web app that helps bring the user closer to their water consumption goals.